Note: This is an April 2021 update to an article previously published.

 Leveraging Tier Certification

 The Tier Certification process typically starts with a company deploying new data center capacity.
 The data center owner defines a need to achieve a specific Tier Level to match a business demand.
-Data center projects usually have two main phases; 1) the design, and 2) the construction.
+Data center construction projects usually have two main phases; 1) the design, and 2) the construction.
+This is followed by a third phase that begins with commissioning and continues indefinitely as production operations.
+It’s very important to have a solid plan for each of these three phases!

-Data center owners turn to Uptime Institute during both of these phases, for an unbiased review of their work, to ensure that data center designers, contractors and service providers are delivering against their requirements and expectations.
-In essence, they look to Uptime Institute to verify that the designers have implemented the Tier Standard properly (what we call Tier Certification of Design Documents) and that the construction contractors have faithfully built properly based on the design (what we call Tier Certification of Constructed Facility).
+Data center owners turn to Uptime Institute during all of these phases, for an unbiased review of their work, to ensure that data center designers, contractors and service providers are delivering against their requirements and expectations.
+In essence, they look to Uptime Institute to verify that the designers have implemented the Tier Standard properly (what we call Tier Certification of Design Documents), that the construction contractors have faithfully built properly based on the design (what we call Tier Certification of Constructed Facility) and that the operators have a comprehensive plan to assure the site performs as needed over time, over the wide range of expected operating condtioning.

 As the author of the Tier Standard, and to assure absolute client confidence in the resulting review, Uptime Institute has chosen to be the only organization that can formally certify data centers against the Tier Classification System and issue resulting Tier Standard award documents.
-And since Uptime Institute does not design, build or operate data centers, our only role is to evaluate designs and construction projects in their ability to deliver the outcomes defined in the Tier Standard.
-Clients who engage with Uptime Institute and receive their respective awards can be assured that what they are doing meets the outcomes defined in the Tier Standard.
+And since Uptime Institute does not design, build or operate data centers, our only role is to evaluate designs, construction projects and operational plans in their ability to deliver the outcomes defined in the Tier Standard.
+Clients who engage with Uptime Institute and receive their respective awards can be assured that what they are creating meets the outcomes defined in the Tier Standard.

 Tier Certification Steps